TikTok for charities

 Charities leading the TikTok movement

-With a whopping 383,000 followers, 6.3 million likes, and a recent Best Use of TikTok award from The Drum, it’s safe to say that British Red Cross are absolutely bossing this platform.
-As of July this year they’d apparently raised over £90,000 from TikTok alone, and their follower count on the app is the largest of any of their social media platforms.
+With a whopping 420,700+ followers, 7 million likes, and a recent Best Use of TikTok award from The Drum, it’s safe to say that British Red Cross are absolutely bossing this platform.
+As of July 2020 they’d apparently raised over £90,000 from TikTok alone, and their follower count on the app is the largest of any of their social media platforms.

 Interestingly, the British Red Cross’s content is created by various people; some with jobs at the charity and others by volunteers, or members of their audience.
 As a result, their content is far from one dimensional and this is potentially what generates a constant stream of great engagement.
 To give a few stellar examples: